Discover the dramatic desert scenery of the Wahiba Sands before a relaxing beach week overlooking the Sea of Oman.

 There is also a wide range of bars and lounges including beach and pool bars.

-Guests can also enjoy dinner in the fine dining options at Al Husn, the sister property next door but tables must booked in advance and children under 12 are not allowed.
+Guests can also enjoy dinner in the fine dining options at Al Husn, the sister property next door but tables must be booked in advance and children under 12 are not allowed.

 Please note that hotel restaurants can be busy at the weekend (Friday and Saturday) with local residents and ex pats and it may be advisable for you to ask your specialist to pre-book for you.